PabloEfrei/cloud-and-big-data-architectures-project/README.md

     "aws:RequestedRegion": "us-west-2"

 we understand that AWS region is the US West (Oregon) region.

+#### Question : What actions are allowed on the "example-bucket" and its objects based on this policy?
+What specific prefixes are specified in the condition?

+    {
+      "Version": "2012-10-17",
+      "Statement": [
+        {
+          "Sid": "AllowIAMUserCreation",
+          "Effect": "Allow",
+          "Action": "iam:CreateUser",
+          "Resource": "arn:aws:iam::123456789012:user/${aws:username}"
+        },
+        {
+          "Sid": "AllowIAMUserDeletion",
+          "Effect": "Allow",
+          "Action": "iam:DeleteUser",
+          "Resource": "arn:aws:iam::123456789012:user/${aws:username}"
+        }
+      ]
+    }

+#### Answer :

+From this snippet :

+    "Action": ["s3:GetObject", "s3:PutObject", "s3:ListBucket"],

+we understand that the "example-bucket" allows to get and put objects in order to read (get) or add an object, as well as returning a list of buckets owned by the request sender.

+From this snippet :

+    "s3:prefix": ["documents/*", "images/*"]

+we understand that AWS region is the US West (Oregon) region.

 ## Big Data - Data Visualization with AWS Quicksight